plan4hub/yoda/README.md

 Yoda is a lightweight extention to GitHub (Cloud or Enterprise) for supporting Agile Project Management using GitHub issues.
 Yoda was developed as an internal tool at Hewlett Packard Enterprise (HPE) and Open-Sourced using an MIT license in 2018.

 Yoda main features:
 * Multi-repository sprint planning and tracking.
+Support for estimation, tracking, burndown, velocity...
-* Highly configurable reports delivering issue statistic - ready to try on your GitHub data.
+* Highly configurable reports for issue statistics - ready to try on your GitHub data.
 * Configurable GitHub issue exporter.
 * All data is stored in GitHub - no auxiliary database - single source of truth!
 * Tools for keeping milestones and labels in sync betweeen repositories.